 Dr. Hullett reviews the case with you in order to provide great precision and meet your expectations.

 Prior to surgery, you may receive antibiotics and for greater comfort, intravenous sedation or nitrous oxide (laughing gas).
 These options are discussed with you at your consultation appointment.
 A local anesthetic will be administered to numb the area where the implant will be placed.

-When you are comfortable, the Dr. Hullett makes a small incision in the gum tissue to reveal the bone, creates space using special instruments, and gently inserts the titanium implant.
+When you are comfortable, the Dr. Hullett makes a small incision in the gum tissue to reveal the top of the bone ridge, creates space using special instruments, and gently inserts the titanium implant.
 You will not feel this.
 The top of this implant is often visible through the gum as a silver button.
 Your gum tissue is one of your main blood supply and we pay special attention to it’s health.

 Call our Houston office at Houston Office Phone Number 713-439-7575 or our Sugar Land office at Sugar Land Office Phone Number 281-277-6622 if you have any questions or to schedule your dental implant consultation with Drs.
 Jason or Anu Hullett.

 The Healing Phase – 4 to 6 months